Last Updated on November 13, 2023

-You know who wouldn’t forget?
+You know who won’t forget to use Lay Hands on you?
 The Loxodon cleric.
 Loxodons never forget — especially not their allies.

 Loxodon Clerics at Character Creation